jguida941/software-testing-handbook/README.md

-# Software Testing Handbook – Vulnerable Version
+# Software Testing Handbook: Vulnerable Version

 > **⚠️ WARNING:** This branch intentionally contains vulnerable dependencies and insecure code for educational purposes.
 Do **NOT** deploy to production!